-Applicants should prepare in electronic format (PDF) a letter of interest, a Curriculum Vitae, a set of three to five key publications, a list of three to five academic or professional references, and statements of vision for both research and teaching.
-These documents should be uploaded as part of the online application.
+Applications will be accepted very soon, and interviews will begin after January 1, 2014.
+Applicants should prepare in electronic format (PDF) a letter of interest, a Curriculum Vitae, a set of three to five key publications, a list of three to five academic or professional references (name, title, email address, professional postal address), and statements of vision for both research and teaching.
+Please apply at https://www.mathjobs.org/jobs/jobs/5043.

 Washington University in St. Louis is a medium-sized private university of approximately 7000 undergraduate and 6000 graduate and professional students, which enjoys high academic standing and a strong and growing national reputation.
-In U.S. News & World Report's undergraduate category, Washington University is ranked 14th among national universities,and its medical school is ranked 6th.
-The ESE department presently has 12 full-time tenured and tenure-track and four senior faculty members.
-There are approximately 220 undergraduate students, and 115 graduate students.
+In U.S. News & World Report's national university ranking, Washington University is 14th, and its medical school is ranked 6th.
+The ESE department presently has 12 full-time tenured and tenure-track and 8 senior faculty members.
+There are approximately 250 undergraduate students, and 130 graduate students.
 The department offers undergraduate and graduate degrees separately in Electrical Engineering and in Systems Science and Mathematics.
 The University is located in a semi-urban area, adjacent to Forest Park, with many cultural and recreational activities.
 More information is available on the department website.

 Washington University in St. Louis is an Equal Opportunity and Affirmative Action employer, and invites applications from all qualified candidates.
 Employment eligibility verification required upon employment.